devendramahilange/dm73.io/README.md

 ## Professional Summary

 Devendra is a Resecher at Jawaharlal Nehru University in New Delhi, India.
 His research area is Natural Languuage Processing, Machine Learning and AI.
-His research has been published in the conferences like Elseiver.
+His research has been published in the Procedia Computer Science Elseiver Journal.

 <p>
   <a href="./resume.pdf">